googleapis/google-cloud-cpp/doc/contributor/howto-guide-adding-generated-libraries.md

 If this fails, send a CL to add the rule.
 Wait until that is submitted and exported before proceeding any further.

-## Edit the top-level CHANGELOG file

-Announce the new library in the CHANGELOG for the next release.

 ## Edit the scripts and configuration

 Update the `external/googleapis/update_libraries.sh` script.